ncschroeder/Number-Theory-Playground/README.md

 <summary>Info</summary>
 <br/>

-The Fundamental Theorem of Arithmetic says that every whole number > 1 can be expressed as the product of prime numbers in 1 way if you ignore the order of those prime numbers.
+The fundamental theorem of arithmetic says that every whole number > 1 can be expressed as the product of prime numbers in 1 way if you ignore the order of those prime numbers.
 The *prime factorization* (PF) of a whole number > 1 is an expression of the prime numbers whose product is that number.
 For example, the PF of 5 is just
 $5$, the PF of 25 is $5^2$, and the PF of 4,725 is $3^3 \times 5^2 \times 7$ if the prime numbers are in